 Ready to learn how to become a real estate agent in Florida?
 Here are the steps you’ll need to follow:

-1. Complete a 63-Hour Prelicensing Course
+1. Complete a 63-hour Prelicensing Course

-Time Commitment: 1 month
+- Time commitment: 1 month

 Your first step in becoming a real estate agent in Florida is to complete a 63-hour prelicensing course.
 If you have a four-year degree in a real estate-related field or you’re a member of the Florida Bar Association, you may be eligible to skip your prelicensing requirements.

 Plenty of schools offer in-person or online courses.
 If you prefer an online program that lets you study at your own pace, we recommend checking out Colibri Real Estate.
-It’s our top pick for the best overall online real estate school in Florida.
+It’s our pick for the best overall real estate school in Florida.

 For more info about choosing a Florida real estate school, check out our buyer’s guide and see our section below about class formats.